Luso-Asians: Luso-Asians in Canada

 Luso-Asian sailors known as Lascars first probably arrived in Canada in the sixteenth century on Portuguese vessels and in the seventeenth century on British vessels in the Maritime Provinces.
 Research in British Columbia suggests that Luso-Asian and Hispano-Asian (i.e. Filipino) Lascars arrived on the Pacific coast of Canada in the late eighteenth century.

 During the First World War Goan crewmen served as volunteers on the ships of the Canadian Pacific Railway that were seconded by the British Admiralty as Armed Merchant Vessels and performed troop transport duties in the Indian Ocean.

 There are Luso-Asian communities in Canada today in the form of Catholic and Hindu Goans.
 The Goans are considered part of the Indo-Canadian population and the majority hail from East Africa.
 Though there are older communities from Pakistan.
 Most Goans live in the Greater Toronto Area, with smaller communities in Montreal, Calgary, Edmonton and Vancouver.
 There are some Goans from Pakistan and a few from Britain and oil-rich states of Western Asia.

 British Columbia and Ontario, followed by Alberta and Quebec were the most popular destinations for Luso-Asian immigrants from both Macau and Hong Kong.
 There is a small Macanese community in the Vancouver area and at Toronto and Ottawa.

 Luso-Asians in United States

 Luso-Asians in the United States are part of a larger Indian-American community.
 Despite their Portuguese, British, French or Dutch passports, Luso-Asians, like other Asians were excluded from entry to the continental USA by the Immigration Act of 1924.
 The act also banned the entrance of Arabs.
 The Naturalization Act of 1790 and 1890 also made it impossible for Asians, including Eurasians from becoming US Citizens.
 These laws remained in place until the Immigration and Nationality Act of 1965.
 As a result, the majority of Luso-Asians migrated to the United States in the later half of the twentieth century.
 The main destination of Macanese from Macau and Hong Kong has been California, followed by Hawaii, Washington, Oregon, Florida and New York states.
 The cities of San Francisco and Los Angeles are the primary centres of Macanese culture in the USA.

+Famous Luso-Asians in the Americas include:

+Ladis da Silva (1920-1994).
+Born in Zanzibar in a family haling from Chandor, Goa.
+Ladis was a writer, author and artist in Toronto, Ontario, Canada.